SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

 \section{Method}

-Our goal is to address the problem of unidirectional grounding in the state-of-the-art language-conditioned human-robot interaction frameworks.
-We postulate that effective interaction requires continuous mutual co-adaptation that mirrors human-human communication.
-In this section, we present the formal details of our proposed framework.
+We address the problem of unidirectional grounding common with recent natural-language-conditioned human-robot interaction (HRI) frameworks.
+We postulate that effective HRI requires continuous mutual co-adaptation that mirrors human-to-human communication.
+This section presents the formal details of our proposed framework.
 Fig.~\ref{fig:sil-framework} shows the architectural overview of our approach.